siyuxu08/siyuxu08.github.io/contents/home.md

 [[Google Scholar]](https://scholar.google.com/citations?user=uHh_dAQAAAAJ&hl=zh-CN)

 Hello!
 I am currently a third-year PhD student in Behavioural Economics at the School of Management, University of Bath, UK.
 My research focuses on economic preferences, beliefs, expectations, and behavioural decision-making.
-I am particularly interested in how macro-level phenomena interact with micro-level heterogeneity.
+In my theoretical work, I am particularly interested in how macro-level phenomena interact with micro-level heterogeneity.
 My empirical work uses experimental and genomic data.
 I am also interested in migrant workers’ trust and household cooperation in China.

 #### Referees